carly-lee/TIL/iOS/Swfit.md

 ## Conditionals

 ### Comparison Operators : > < >= <= == !=

 - === : Checks if pointing to same reference
 - !== : Checks if don't point at same reference

 ### if / else

+> In an if statement, the conditional must be a Boolean expression—this means that code such as **if score { ... } is an error, not an implicit comparison to zero**.

 ```swift
 var age: Int = 8